This page tells you about the biological therapy cetuximab and its possible side effects. There are sections about

 - Infection of the skin around your nails

-- A reaction to cetuximab during infusion, causing flu like symptoms such as a fever, chills and shivering (rigors), a headache and feeling sick.
+- A reaction to cetuximab during the drip, causing flu like symptoms such as a fever, chills and shivering (rigors), dizziness and breathing problems.
 You will have anti allergy medicines beforehand to try to prevent a reaction.
 If you have a reaction, your nurse will slow your drip down or stop it for a while

 Between 1 and 10 in every 100 people have one or more of the side effects listed below.